Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: SGWB from BPASS Galactic binary populations

+The BPASS stellar evolution models are described in detail in \citet{2017PASA...34...58E, 2018MNRAS.479...75S}.
+The process of using BPASS models to create synthetic LISA populations is described in \citet{2024arXiv240520484T}.
+However, we present a short summary of key details here.
+The models assume a Kroupa initial mass function \citep{2001MNRAS.322..231K} and initial binary parameters based on observed binary populations \citep{2017ApJS..230...15M}.
+The initial binary parameters have all massive stars above 16~M$_{\odot}$ in binary systems with the binary fraction then dropping to approximately 20 per cent for 1~M$_{\odot}$ stars.

+The stellar models are calculated by a detailed stellar evolution code that solves for the stellar structure and accounts for binary evolution.
+The processes included in the binary evolution include mass transfer, common envelope evolution, and supernova kicks.
+We note the common-envelope prescription used in BPASS models assumed angular momentum conservation \citep[the $\gamma$ prescription,][]{2020cee..book..I} rather than the more widely used energy conservation assumption \cite[the $\alpha$ prescription,][]{2020cee..book..I}.
+This means that in BPASS common-envelope evolution ends with wider orbits than other binary evolution simulations.

+The BPASS stellar models cover a range of metallicity mass fractions ($Z=10^{-5}$ to $Z=0.040$).
+These stellar models are then combined to create synthetic stellar populations, enabling diverse predictions, including spectral energy distributions for individual stars, total stellar populations, electromagnetic and gravitational transients, and more \citep[see][and references therein]{2017PASA...34...58E, 2018MNRAS.479...75S, 2022MNRAS.514.1315B}.

-In this work, we have expanded the different binary populations we use to include compact binaries with neutron stars and consider mixtures of populations of WD and NS binaries, such as NSWD and BHWD systems.
-In contrast to our recent work \citep[][]{2024arXiv240520484T}, which allows the full range of possible compact binaries to be included.
+In contrast to our recent work \citep[][]{2024arXiv240520484T}, here we have expanded the different binary populations we simulate to comprise compact neutron star binaries and we consider mixtures of populations of WD and NS binaries, i.e., NSWD and BHWD systems.
+This allows the full range of possible compact binaries to be included.